ahillss/ShadertoyCustomTextures/README.md

 ## Note
 * only works for 2D textures
-* many images on the web maybe blocked due to websites blocked due to [cross-origin HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) not being allowed on the servers.
+* loading images from the web maybe blocked due to [cross-origin HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) not being allowed on their servers
+* saving a project after using a custom texture will result in it being replaced with one of the provided textures and the sampler settings resetted to their defaults

 ## Source